FearlessNite345/FS25_Liquid_Lime/README.md

 - Use the **[Issues tab](../../issues)** on GitHub to report bugs or share your ideas.
 - Provide as much detail as possible to help us resolve issues quickly.

-Your input is crucial for refining this mod during its beta phase!
+Your input is crucial for refining this mod and ensuring the best possible experience for everyone!

 ---

 ## **Future Plans**
-- Introducing additional ways to purchase Liquid Lime for added convenience.
+- Expanding features to include additional ways to purchase Liquid Lime.
+- Continuing to optimize performance and compatibility.
 - Preparing the mod for release on the official Mod Hub.

 ---

 Thank you for supporting this mod!
 Together, we can make it even better.
+Happy farming! 🌾